-Financial support to DMS students include research assistantships from external sources, teaching assistantships at other departments and activities related to outreach organized by the DMS.
-Assistantships from research funds are awarded at the discretion of the principal and coprincipal investigators.
+Financial support to DMS students includes research assistantships from external sources, teaching assistantships at other departments and activities related to outreach organized by the DMS.
+Assistantships from research funds are awarded at the discretion of the principal and co-principal investigators.